 We start this journey with Petah Coyne, Richard Deacon, Fred Wilson and Josh Faught, who discuss their personal and sometimes eccentric relationship with collecting objects.
 We then head to the Mission to explore late artist David Ireland’s immersive artwork, which follows the basic principle that any object or activity can be art if it is made and experienced with intention.
 From there, we hear from Gu Wenda, who transforms single strands of human hair into unrecognizable and poignant works, and then catch up with Vija Celmins, who finds inspiration in the simplicity of objects that surround her.
-We conclude with an animated, brief history of Robert Rauschenberg, who famously incorporated found materials (what some might consider to be trash) into his work.
+We conclude with an animated, brief history of Robert Rauschenberg, who famously incorporated found materials (what some might consider trash) into his work.

 Using archival footage from a 2001 interview conducted by the Regional Oral History Office, this excerpt showcases late artist David Ireland’s sense of humor as well as his best-known work: his house at 500 Capp Street, a ramshackle Victorian in San Francisco that he spent more than 30 years transforming.